 |Konica bizhub 284e||Konica||★★★★★|

-The photocopiers in this table are suitable for a range of office types; visit our small office photocopier, medium office photocopier or large office photocopier pages for more information on whichever option might be best for you.
+The photocopiers in the table above are suitable for a range of office types; visit our small office photocopier, medium office photocopier or large office photocopier pages for more information on whichever option might be best for you.

-Fill in the form at the top of the page to compare photocopier rental and lease quotes today.
-Save up to 40% with Approved Index.
+Fill in one simple form to compare photocopier rental and lease quotes for machines suited your needs.
+Save money with Approved Index.

 The financing options are normally provided by the photocopier supplier themselves or their usual third party finance company.
 Leasing agreements are therefore usually much easier and faster to obtain than a bank loan.